Akusekijima

-Akusekijima (悪石島), is one of the Tokara Islands, a sub-group of the Satsunan Islands belonging to Kagoshima Prefecture, Japan.
+Akusekijima (悪石島), is one of the Tokara Islands, a subgroup of the Satsunan Islands belonging to Kagoshima Prefecture, Japan.
 The island, 7.42 km² in area, has a population of 59 persons.
-The island can only be reached by boat as it has no airport; there is a ferry service twice per week to the city of Kagoshima on the mainland.
+The island can only be reached by boat, as it has no airport; there is a ferry service twice per week to the city of Kagoshima on the mainland.
 Travel time is about 11 hours.
 The islanders are dependent mainly on fishing and seasonal tourism.